giacomocerquone/butter_remote.js/README.md

 # jQuery.popcorntime_remote
-Popcorntime_remote is a jQuery plugin that provides an easy way to make an application or whatever you want to control the interface of [popcorn time](http://www.google.it) through the json rpc protocol.
+Popcorntime_remote is a jQuery plugin that provides an easy way to make an application or whatever you want to control the interface of [popcorn time](http://www.google.it) through the json rpc protocol.<br>
 The plugin is developed with simplicity in mind so, for example, the methods name are the same that you can find in the [popcorn time documention](https://git.popcorntime.io/popcorntime/desktop/blob/master/docs/json-rpc-api.md) and there are many other conveniences.

 ##Download
 You can get the plugin in different ways: